UnstableDesign/AdaCAD/docs/learn/tutorials/multi-layer.md

 ### 2. Add the Layer Notation Operation ###
-Select or Search for the [`layer notation`](../../reference/operations/notation.md) operation from the list of operations on the left sidebar.
+Select or Search for the <OpLink name='notation' /> operation from the list of operations on the left sidebar.
 If it is not showing up, make sure "Show Advanced Operations" is selected.
 After you select the operation, it will be added into your workspace.
 Connect the [ <FAIcon icon="fa-solid fa-circle-arrow-down" size="1x" /> outlet](../../reference/glossary/outlet.md) of your systems draft and connect it to the "systems draft" [ <FAIcon icon="fa-solid fa-circle-arrow-down" size="1x" /> inlet](../../reference/glossary/inlet.md) on the layer notation operation.

 ![file](./img/multi-layer_notation2.jpeg)